-- A. In detailed design we represent each class as a three-compartment box in which the middle compartment represents the attributes of a class its instance variables. - B. How do we decide what instance variables a class needs? - 1.
-Basically, the instance variables hold information about who (what other objects) objects of the class know and what objects of the class know. - 2.
-The "who" question can be answered by looking at the associations between this class and other classes in the class diagram.
+A. In detailed design we represent each class as a three-compartment box in which the middle compartment represents the attributes of a class its instance variables.
+As an example, here is the detailed design for class EnrolledIn.
+(PROJECT)

+EnrolledIn

+-course: Course

+-student: Student

+-grade: String

++EnrolledIn(Course, Student)

++getCourse(): Course

++getStudent(): Student

++setGrade(String): void

++getGrade(): String

+B. How do we decide what instance variables a class needs?

+1. Basically, the instance variables hold information about who (what other objects) objects of the class know and what objects of the class know.

+2. The "who" question can be answered by looking at the associations between this class and other classes in the class diagram.

-Example: Show that EnrolledIn is associated with Course and Student in class diagram
+Example: Note that EnrolledIn is associated with Course and Student in class diagram and so has instance variables for Course and Student